Adrian's Court Commission hearing likely to take place in fall

 Attorneys for both the Illinois Judicial Inquiry Board and Adrian said during a pre-hearing conference Thursday that it would be November before they would be available for the hearing before the commission, which is expected to last two to three days.

-The complaint with the Illinois Judicial Inquiry Board with the commission charges Adrian with conduct prejudicial to the administration of justice and that brings the judicial office into disrepute.
+The complaint filed by the Illinois Judicial Inquiry Board with the commission charges Adrian with conduct prejudicial to the administration of justice and that brings the judicial office into disrepute.

 The charge stems after Adrian threw out a verdict from a bench trial in a criminal sexual assault case.
 In October 2021, Adrian found Drew S. Clinton guilty on one count of criminal sexual assault after a three-day bench trial.